shre7989/Maze/README.md

 - Click on the exit button to exit the application.
 - Wait until the maze generation animation finishes before you press the solve button to show the animation for solver.

-# Project Description:
-   - This Project implements several maze generating and solving algorithms.
-   - All the solver algorithms utilize multi-threading to solve the maze.

 # Maze Generation algorithms

 1. Randomized Depth First Search